April 2025

 Normalised Difference Vegetation Index

-Plant greenness levels are near normal to above average for most of the region for the January to March period.
+Plant greenness levels are near normal to below average for most of the region for the February to April period.

 • Anomalies remain below average for parts of the region.